kalaspuff/tomodachi/README.rst

   with some data.
 * It's also possible to query the amount of times the POST tasks has run by doing a ``GET`` request to the same url, ``/sheep``.
+* By using ``@tomodachi.http`` an HTTP server backed by ``aiohttp`` will be started on service start. ``tomodachi`` will act as a middleware to route requests to the correct handlers, upgrade websocket connections and then also gracefully await connections with still executing tasks, when the service is asked to stop – up until a configurable amount of time has passed.

 .. code:: python